usaid-cs/yesterday-i-learned/random.md

 - Zero didn't appear in historical texts until [1500 years ago](https://www.youtube.com/watch?v=-4vUklg2lCc).
 Same video describes other numbers having a sensory equivalent, i.e. you can see "1" of something.
 Same argument does not explain "-1".
 - Make plastic collar inserts with old gift cards (as long as they are white).
 - Tech [enthusiasts are the worst](https://www.youtube.com/watch?v=FJgTKx-rg18) over the long term: they want the lowest price, the pickiest of requirements, and there are so few of them that you can't make the product at scale.
 To cater to these people, the company must make the best product at the lowest cost.
 Alternatively, those companies can simply not cater to enthusiasts.
 Which is why it is common to see, that the moment you get into anything, the same company starts making shit.
-- [The sun and the moon were created on the fourth day](https://www.biblegateway.com/passage/?search=genesis+1&version=NIV): "...
-God set them in the vault of the sky to give light on the earth, to govern the day and the night ..."
-So, for [whatever reason the authors wrote it that way](https://en.wikipedia.org/wiki/Genesis_creation_narrative#Fourth_day), and however well we can explain it by making loads of assumptions, it wasn't really well thought out.
 - [Paprika](https://en.wikipedia.org/wiki/Paprika) is ground-up bell peppers.
 - People hate Star Wars I because a) Jar Jar Binks, b) people not looking at CG characters where they are, and c) Jedi can't swim, enter a giant air bubble, and immediately get dry hair and clothes.
 - Brazil exports lots of granite to the US.
 Having granite countertops was a status symbol back when only the Italians exported granite.